 The HP TouchSmart PC is a touch-enabled high-performance computer built into a high-definition widescreen display.
-The slim computer offers select features, that vary by model, such as an adjustable webcam, a CD/DVD and Blu-ray player and burner, Bluetooth capability, ambient lighting, USB ports, a media card reader, Wireless 802.11n networking, support for BeatsTM Audio devices (sold separately), and high quality speakers.
+The slim computer offers select features, that vary by model, such as an adjustable webcam, a CD/DVD and Blu-ray player and burner, Bluetooth capability, USB ports, a media card reader, Wireless 802.11n networking, full support for Beats AudioTM devices (sold separately), and high quality speakers.

-Select HP TouchSmart^{300/600} PC models can be mounted on a wall using a standard VESA wall-mounting device.
-The hardware to adapt the computer for wall mounting (not the actual wall mount) is included in select HP TouchSmart^{300/600} PC models and can be purchased.
+Select HP TouchSmart PC models can be mounted on a wall using a standard VESA wall-mounting device.
+The hardware to adapt the computer for wall mounting (not the actual wall mount) is included in select HP TouchSmart PC models and can be purchased.

 The HP TouchSmart 4.0 application is designed to maximize the touch-enabled capabilities of your computer.
 Some of the new features included in the HP TouchSmart 4.0 application are: the Magic Canvas, creating Magnets, easy interaction with other software applications, and creating website shortcut tiles.
-To launch the software, tap the HP TouchSmart icon 🔞 on the desktop, or tap the Start button and then tap HP
+To launch the software, tap the HP TouchSmart icon 🕋 on the desktop, or tap the Start button and then tap HP